ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Somewhere between hiring the third and tenth engineer, this person will stop being hands on keyboard and start spending all their time managing the team.
 At this point, problems often arise: the team begins shipping features more slowly, the defect rate begins to climb, system stability may suffer, overall costs go up, and the other founders start to worry.

 Chances are the technical cofounder, or any technical leader, has spent their entire career up to this point investing their time and effort in becoming a great programmer, not into developing leadership skills.
-It should come as no surprise then, with their leadership skills at level 1, that they re making mistakes and costing the company time and money.
+It should come as no surprise then, with their leadership skills at level 1, that they're making mistakes and costing the company time and money.

 Regardless of your title and when you joined the company, if you've devoted most of your career and experience to technology and you're now assuming responsibility for people or a department, it's critical you realize that you're now in a leadership role; your technical background and talents won t be enough on their own to be successful.
 While some technical skills are table stakes for running a software engineering team, the reality is, to do a good job as a leader you need to focus on people leadership, management, architecture, and general decision-making skills.